ajdobbs/mica/README.md

 make -jN
 ```

-where the last argument is optional, specifying a custom installation directory, and N is the
+where the last argument to cmake is optional, specifying a custom installation directory, and N is the
 number of cores to build with.

 * To clean a build, simply delete everything in your build directory